pomerium/pomerium/docs/docs/topics/mutual-auth.md

 :::

 1. After the server certificate is trusted and an `HTTPS` connection is established, the server requests a client certificate.
-1. The user is prompted to use one of the certificates previously imported into thr browser.
-This certificate is send to the server
+1. The user is prompted to use one of the certificates previously imported into the browser.
+This certificate is sent to the server
 1. The server validates the client certificate signing authority against its trusted keystore or authorized client CA. Once authorized, the server resumes normal encrypted communication with the client.

 mTLS can also be configured between Pomerium and an upstream service.
 This secures the service itself from bad actors in your network by only allowing communication with the Pomerium proxy.